ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Branching between paths is the first in the list because results across multiple interfaces are likely not related to one another: endpoint resolution may return different results, especially when using locally resolved host and service names, and which protocols are supported and preferred may differ across interfaces.
 Thus, if multiple paths are attempted, the overall connection can be seen as a race between the available paths or interfaces.

-Protocol options are checked next in order.
+Protocol options are next checked in order.
 Whether or not a set of protocol, or protocol-specific options, can successfully connect is generally not dependent on which specific IP address is used.
 Furthermore, the protocol stacks being attempted may influence or altogether change the endpoints being used.
 Adding a proxy to a connection's branch will change the endpoint to the proxy's IP address or hostname.
 Choosing an alternate protocol may also modify the ports that should be selected.

 Branching for derived endpoints is the final step, and may have multiple layers of derivation or resolution, such as DNS service resolution and DNS hostname resolution.

 For example, if the application has indicated both a preference for WiFi over LTE and for a feature only available in SCTP, branches will be first sorted accord to path selection, with WiFi at the top.
 Then, branches with SCTP will be sorted to the top within their subtree according to the properties influencing protocol selection.
-However, if the implementation has cached the information that SCTP is not available on the path over WiFi, there is no SCTP node in the WiFi subtree.
+However, if the implementation has current cache information that SCTP is not available on the path over WiFi, there is no SCTP node in the WiFi subtree.
 Here, the path over WiFi will be tried first, and, if connection establishment succeeds, TCP will be used.
 So the Selection Property of preferring WiFi takes precedence over the Property that led to a preference for SCTP.

 ~~~~~~~~~~
 1. [www.example.com:80, Any, Any Stream]